Misterlinkai/learngit/README.txt

 this is my first repo~~

-hello, this is a change from 'visual studio code'...
+hello, this is a change from 'visual studio code'...//